 METO, Minnesota Extended Treatment Options - A program that provides secure treatment beds for people with mental retardation who exhibit severe behaviors that present a risk to public safety.
-The program provides specialized residential services and an array of community support services statewide.
+Now closed under the terms of the Jensen Settlement.

-MFIP, Minnesota Family Investment Program -
+MFIP, Minnesota Family Investment Program

-A program that redesigned public assistance by consolidating benefits (former AFDC, former Family General Assistance, and Food Stamps) by streamlining requirements and providing incentives for recipients to work, remain employed, and move off public assistance.
+- A program that redesigned public assistance by consolidating benefits (former AFDC, former Family General Assistance, and Food Stamps) by streamlining requirements and providing incentives for recipients to work, remain employed, and move off public assistance.
 The program took effect on January 1, 1998.